AndreHernandezRivera/Data-Analysis-Projects/README.md

-The penguins folder is an entirely different dataset, well known to machine learning prediction, where I experiment with what a traditional preprocessing and  binary classification could look like.
+The penguins folder is an entirely different dataset, well known to machine learning prediction, where I experiment with what a more thorough preprocessing pipeline and  binary classification could look like.